Exbury Gardens: The gardens

-Features include the Hydrangea Walk, the Rock Garden, Iris Garden, the Sundial Garden, Centenary Garden and Camellia Walk (which takes visitors to a path alongside Beaulieu river and back via the pond).The infrastructure included a water tower, three large concrete lined ponds, and 22 mi of underground piping.
+Features include the Hydrangea Walk, the Rock Garden, Iris Garden, the Sundial Garden, Centenary Garden and Camellia Walk (which takes visitors to a path alongside Beaulieu river and back via the pond).
+The indoor Five Arrows Gallery has a collection of lachenalias or leopard lilies and orchids.

+The infrastructure included a water tower, three large concrete lined ponds, and 22 mi of underground piping.
 Exbury Gardens is now open to the public for most of the year, with high seasons in the spring for the flowering shrubs and the autumn for the autumn colour.